emmachizo123/EMIS_EXA_2/README.md

 Next Steps
 Because of the limited time there are several ideas that I didn’t explore and implement.
 1. OOP design  and development
-I would  love to have built this application using a full-on OOP design  development.
+I would  love to have built this application using a full-on OOP design and development.
-It would have brought the benefits of OOP such a reusability , flexibility , portability , security etc .
+It would have brought the beauty and benefits of OOP such a reusability , flexibility , portability , security etc .

 2. More Data Exploration
-Even though there are about 17 Resource Types , I was only able to explore just six (Patient, Condition, Observation , DiagnosticReport, Claim, Procedure ).
+Even though there are about 17 Resource Types in the data file we I used for development, I was only able to explore just six types (Patient, Condition, Observation , DiagnosticReport, Claim, Procedure ).
-Giving more time I would explore the other resource types
+Giving more time I would explore the other resource types.

 3. Robust Testing
 I didn’t write exhaustive test script like I would normally do.